anitarestrepo16/inequality_trivia/README.md

 # inequality_trivia

-Subject Number must be numerical condition is string (one of
+Subject Number must be numerical
+Condition is string (one of 'inequality', 'meritocracy', or 'equality')